BryceLagerberg/Login-System/README.md

 [ ] if you login with the enter key the computer makes a ping sound. doesnt happen if the login button is pressed though

+[ ] in all transactions tab the amount part of the expense transactions show a positive value instead of negative as an expense should

+[ ] the earnings statement is miscalculating the daily earnings somehow
 #IDEAS ON HOW TO COMPLETE ITEMS ON THE TO DO LIST--------------------------------------------------------------------------------------------

 currently making the loadtransactions function in form1, it will be very similar to the loadchat function in chatwindow